 nounchiefly North American

-- 1A teacher’s written assessment of a pupil’s work, progress, and conduct, sent home to a parent or guardian: he came home with a straight B report cardMore example sentences
+1A teacher’s written assessment of a student’s work, progress, and conduct, sent home to a parent or guardian.

 - Show your parents your report card, and make sure it's full of A's.

 - Add them all up and you'll begin to grasp why kids today are getting a flunking grade in conduct on the great report card of public opinion.

 - Despite Reuven's straight A report card in school, he is lonely and sad.